vargiuscuola/vs-bash-std-library/README.md

   Load a shell library module, which is simply a collection of functions.
   A module can contain one or more classes, where a class is a set of homogeneous functions with names prefixed with the name of the class.
   For example, the module `main` (described later) contains classes as `array`, `hash` etc., with functions of class `array` starting with the prefix `array_` and `array.` (the latter is used for aliases of `array_<function-name>` functions): see the naming conventions described below
+* datatypes.sh
+  Functions to manipulate strings, arrays, hashes, lists, sets, regexps and datetimes
+* lock.sh
+  Provide locking functionalities
 * main.sh
-  Generic functions for manipulating arrays, hashes, strings, coloured messages and more
+  Generic bash library functions for managing shell options (shopt), timers, processes and file descriptors
 * trap.sh
   Provide support for managing hooks functions to signals and debugger trace functionalities
 * args.sh